 - Reload our player and you should now be able to view live events (and On Demand content)

-- The sound keeps dropping in and out, the video keeps pausing, and/or I see strange colored blocks on the video.
+- The sound keeps dropping in and out, the video keeps pausing/buffering, and/or I see strange colored blocks or a spinning disk on the video.
 What can I do?

 Sometimes various network congestion can cause some streaming hiccups but for the most part, our stream should work smoothly.
 These symptoms will occur if you are trying to view video using a dial up (AOL, PeoplePC, etc...), 3G (mobile connectivity option), or a very slow DSL/Satellite connection.
 Our live video streaming service has been optimized for broadband delivery so please check with your local Internet Service Providers for upgrade options in your area.
 You may also witness these problems if you are on a shared network and multiple people are trying to access our video stream simultaneously.
 To remedy the situation try accessing a lower quality stream by clicking the "HD" icon in the lower right section of the player controls and changing the setting from "auto" to "180p."
-If the stream doesn't play consistently after a couple minutes you may be forced to select the audio only option, "64p."
+If the stream doesn't play consistently after a couple minutes you may be forced to select the audio only option, "45p."